Energy Markets Need Reform, Not Subsidies

 The 610 plants that have been or will be retired by 2030 represent nearly 35 percent of the nation’s coal fleet operating in 2010, says ACCC.
 Additional retirements are expected to be announced in the next couple of years.

-The These regulations remain in effect even though a congressional report found land use and forestry practices are more likely to damage ecosystems.
+The Wall Street Journal reports that the EPA estimates the annual cost of anti-acid-rain measures in the U.S. will reach $65 billion in 2020.
+These regulations remain in effect even though a congressional report found land use and forestry practices are more likely to damage ecosystems.